-When a celebrity enters a room, within moments all in the room are aware of it.
+When a celebrity enters a room, within moments everyone in the room is aware of it.
 The same thing happens when Phoebis sennae appears nearby.
-Photographing this and that in the morning sun, August in Eastern Neck National Wildlife Refuge, stopped abruptly.
-When a Cloudless Sulphur is shoot-able, we feel an uncontrollable need to capture an image better than any image of them that we have already gotten in South Carolina or Georgia or Virginia or Mississippi.
+Photographing this and that in the morning sun, August in Eastern Neck National Wildlife Refuge, I stopped abruptly.
+When a Cloudless Sulphur is within photo-range, we feel an uncontrollable need to capture an image better than any image of them that we have already gotten in South Carolina or Georgia or Virginia or Mississippi.

 I have never seen one in Pennsylvania.
 Some years ago I startled an Orange-barred Sulphur (Phoebis philea) in Raccoon Creek State Park in southwestern Pennsylvania.
 It zoomed out of sight in about a 45 degree trajectory, up into nearby trees.
 That was as startling to me as it was to the Orange-barred.
 The flights of these related Giant yellows are very different and enable you to surely determine one from the other.

 I have by now seen quite a few Cloudless sulphurs.
 All have had wings intact.
 How can we explain the absence of predator damage to their wings?
 What affords this male, flying at only moderate speeds, the protecia he enjoys?